-- a. in the jurisdiction of any Umpire acting as a Key Race Official, the Race Committee or its Chairman - a caution - an 'Official Warning' - disqualification from a race in which the Rules have been infringed b. in the jurisdiction of the Race Committee or its Chairman
+- a. in the jurisdiction of any Umpire officiating (whether on duty or not) at the event , the Race Committee or its Chairman - a caution - an 'Official Warning' - disqualification from a race in which the Rules have been infringed b. in the jurisdiction of the Race Committee or its Chairman c. in the jurisdiction of the Chairman of the Race Committee